-Application : Applied 1.1 Explanation on application of the practice : At the 22 nd AGM, all the 7 Directors were present in person to engage directly with shareholders.
-Amongst them, the Chairperson of AC, RC, NC, RMC and EXCO.
-For the 23 rd AGM to be held in May 2019, all Directors have confirmed their attendance.
+Application : Applied Explanation on : application of the practice At the 23 rd AGM, all the 6 Directors were present in person to engage directly with shareholders.
+Amongst them, the Chairperson of the AC, RC, NC, and RMC.
+For the 24 th AGM to be held in June 2020, all Directors have confirmed their attendance.
 In ensuring quality interaction between the Board, Management and shareholders at the AGM, the Board Chairman explicitly mentions the members' and proxies' voting rights and their right to demand a poll, during the meeting.
 Shareholders are encouraged and given sufficient opportunity to enquire about the Group's activities and prospects as well as to communicate their expectations and concerns at this forum.
 At the AGM, Directors are allocated responsibility to respond to questions that may be raised by shareholders in accordance with their Board or Board Committee roles.
-Directors are also encouraged to have direct interaction with the shareholders before and after the AGM.
-In briefing shareholders at the AGM on the proposed resolutions prior to voting on the resolutions, the Board Chairman would highlight to the shareholders the rationale of each resolution which are also stated in the Explanatory Notes of the Notice to the 23 rd AGM.
+In briefing shareholders at the AGM on the proposed resolutions prior to voting on the resolutions, the Board Chairman would highlight to the shareholders the rationale of each resolution which are also stated in the Explanatory Notes of the Notice to the 24 th AGM.
 The Board Chairman will allocate adequate time for a Question and Answer session for each resolution and may call upon the respective Board Committee Chairman or the CEO or other relevant Management personnel to assist in responding to the questions by shareholders.
 This would enable the shareholders to make an informed decision when casting their votes.
 The CEO would present an overview of the Company's performance for the year under review before the audited financial statements are tabled to the AGM.
-The Company's external auditors and any advisors appointed for a corporate proposal will also be invited to attend the general meeting to assist with any questions that shareholders may have relating to the audit processes and corporate proposal respectively.
+The Company's external auditors and any advisors appointed for a corporate proposal will also be invited to participate in the general meeting to assist with any questions that shareholders may have relating to the audit processes and corporate proposal respectively.